adamshostack/conflictmodeling/3-Controls/content-controls.md

 The objective is to feed an ML model various signals in order to react to specific content i.e. either tag content for further review or provide soft challenges (rate throtteling / captcha / ID&V etc..) or preventative controls - banning account, blocking content, etc...
 There's a 2018 [A Survey on Automatic Detection of Hate Speech in Text](https://dl.acm.org/doi/10.1145/3232676).

 Various aspects can be factored in such as political turmoil or upcomming elections as some of these issues changes depending on the date.
+In May 2021, the Center for Democracy and Technology released an extensive report, [Do You See what I See](https://cdt.org/wp-content/uploads/2021/05/2021-05-18-Do-You-See-What-I-See-Capabilities-Limits-of-Automated-Multimedia-Content-Analysis-Full-Report-2033-FINAL.pdf), outlining issues with automated content analysis tools.
+It covers how matching and predictive models have limitations including robustness, data quality, lack of context, measurability, and explainability.

 Content does not have to be viewed in a vacuum.
 There are signals in not only content and publisher, but also the relationships between content, publisher and promotors.
 See [Shu19](https://blog.acolyer.org/2019/02/13/beyond-news-contents-the-role-of-social-context-for-fake-news-detection/)